What Are Cavities?

-- You find brown, black, or white staining on any surface of a tooth.
+- You find brown, black, or white staining on any tooth surface.

-- There is a pain when you bite down.
+- There is pain when you bite down.

 Can You Get Rid of a Cavity At Home?

-Unfortunately, there is no possible cure for a cavity once it has entered the inner dentin layer.
+Unfortunately, there is no possible cure for a cavity after entering the inner dentin layer.
 Therefore, the best method to remove a cavity and keep it from spreading is removing the damaged area and performing a filling procedure.